-The Bulk Powders Vegan Mass Gainer is not only vegan and therefore 100% animal cruelty free, it also contains no gluten – the oats used to bump up the carb numbers are gluten free – it is also soya and lactose free, so it caters for people with a range dietary restrictions.
+The Bulk Powders Vegan Mass Gainer is not only vegan and therefore 100% animal cruelty-free, it also contains no gluten – the oats used to bump up the carb numbers are gluten-free – it is also soya and lactose-free, so it caters for people with a range dietary restrictions.

-On the downside, the Bulk Powders Vegan Mass Gainer has less calories and protein than other weight gainers on this list.
+On the downside, the Bulk Powders Vegan Mass Gainer has fewer calories and protein than other weight gainers on this list.
 The blend used in this supplement is a combination of pea protein isolate, brown rice protein, pumpkin seed protein, flaxseed powder and quinoa flour.
 One can say it is a very healthy mix of ingredients.

-As well as being high in fibre low on sugar, the Bulk Powders Vegan Mass Gainer contains no artificial sweeteners, colourings or flavourings either.
+As well as being high in fibre and low on sugar, the Bulk Powders Vegan Mass Gainer contains no artificial sweeteners, colourings or flavourings either.

 You can count on the USN Muscle Fuel Anabolic tasting good, although it is at least partially due to the amount of added sugar this product contains.
-In fact, one-third of the carbs found in the USN Muscle Fuel Anabolic comes from sugars.
+In fact, one-third of the carbs found in the USN Muscle Fuel Anabolic come from sugars.
 It is not ideal, but just to put it in context, a 36-gram bar of Mars contains 20 grams of sugar, so you are definitely better off with the USN Muscle Fuel Anabolic.

 USN states that the Muscle Food Anabolic "should not be used by persons under the age of 18 years nor should it be used for weight loss."
 Also, "It is only for bodybuilders and athletes or individuals on a mass gaining plan."
 So now you know.
 If you are trying to lose weight, don't take weight gainers.
 In case it wasn't clear.

-Given the moderate calorie content, the USN Muscle Fuel Anabolic can be used as a port-workout drink.
+Given the moderate calorie content, the USN Muscle Fuel Anabolic can be used as a post-workout drink.
 500+ calories is still a decent amount, so please be mindful of that and should you have a smaller frame, take only a half portion at a time.

-The MyProtein Weight Gainer Blend can most certainly be used post workout, given the moderate amount of calories this protein powder contains.
+The MyProtein Weight Gainer Blend can most certainly be used post-workout, given the moderate amount of calories this protein powder contains.
 Even better, it is super low on sugar, so you don't have to worry about going over your daily limit either.

 Since the MyProtein Weight Gainer Blend is low on carbs – compared to the rest of the entries on this list – it represents a good balance between regular protein powders and weight gainers.
-If you would like to immerse yourself into the world weight gainers gently, definitely go with this one.
+If you would like to immerse yourself into the world of weight gainers gently, definitely go with this one.

 Given the very low sugar content, this weight gainer is the best for mixing with other ingredients, like peanut butter or milk, although we don't recommend using more than 500 ml of it.
-The MyProtein website suggests adding "3 1/3 large scoops (100g) [of MyProtein Weight Gainer Blend] to 500-1000 ml of water or milk", but for us, a litre milk sounds a bit excessive, so either take it with 500 ml of milk (maximum) or a litre of water, if you want a very thin shake.
+The MyProtein website suggests adding "3 1/3 large scoops (100g) [of MyProtein Weight Gainer Blend] to 500-1000 ml of water or milk", but for us, one litre of milk sounds a bit excessive, so either take it with 500 ml of milk (maximum) or a litre of water, if you want a very thin shake.